 HIGH-EFFICACY LIGHT SOURCES.
-Compact fluorescent lamps, light-emitting diode (LED) lampssources, T-8 or smaller diameter linear fluorescent lamps, or other lamps or light sources with an efficacy of not less than 65 lumens per watt, or luminaires with an efficacy of not less than 45 lumens per watt.
+Compact fluorescent lamps, light-emitting diode (LED) sources, T-8 or smaller diameter linear fluorescent lamps, or other lamps or light sources with an efficacy of not less than 65 lumens per watt.

 HISTORIC BUILDING.
 Any building or structure that is one or more of the following: